okta/okta.github.io/_source/_standards/OAuth/index.md

 Okta provides two types of authorization servers:

 * Okta Authorization Server:
-Use the Okta Authorization Server to perform single-sign on with Okta or sign in users for apps displayed on the Okta home page.
+Use the Okta Authorization Server to perform SSO with Okta or sign in users for apps displayed on the Okta home page.
 Okta hosts and manages the Okta Authorization Server.
 It can't be configured, though you can add a [groups claim](/docs/api/resources/oidc.html#scope-dependent-claims-not-always-returned) and [app-user profile attributes](/docs/api/resources/apps.html#application-user-properties) to a client.
 The Access Token minted by the Okta Authorization Server is consumed by Okta APIs.
-Its audience is always Okta specific and can't be validated by your applications.
+The Access Token audience is always Okta specific and can't be validated by your applications.

     >Note: The Okta Authorization Server doesn't require that the API Access Management feature be enabled.